star4z/csnetinventory/README.rst

 venv
 ----

-To set up the virtual environment and then activate it, run the following commands:
+To set up the virtual environment and then activate it, run the following
+commands:

 ::

-    virtualenv venv
+    python3.x -m venv venv
     . venv/bin/activate

 Your Python dependencies should be installed while venv is active.
 You'll know venv is active because you'll see `(venv)` before your command prompt.
 To quit venv at any time you just need to use the following command:

 ::